 - The Georgia O’Keeffe Museum is dedicated to the life and legacy of New Mexico’s most famous artist, who lived in Santa Fe the last 40 years of her life.
 You can’t look at her art without thinking of New Mexico.

 - Take a cooking class and learn how to make your own southwestern-inspired dishes.

 - Walk around the Farmers’ Market, buy picnic supplies, and see what New Mexico farmers are growing.
 (7 am – 1 pm Saturdays and Tuesdays seasonally)

 - Visit San Miguel Chapel, in Santa Fe’s oldest neighborhood, which claims to be the “Oldest Church in the United States.”
 It was for sure the first church built in Santa Fe.
 While you’re there, go to the back of the church and use the mallet to ring San Miguel’s bell.
 They say that all those who hear its beautiful peal will someday return to Santa Fe.

 - The “Oldest House in the United States” is next door to San Miguel Chapel.
 We’re not sure about that, but it’s pretty old.
-Take a look at those low doorways and tiny rooms.
+Check out the Oldest House Museum website and take a look at those low doorways and tiny rooms.
 That will give you an idea of what it must have been like to live here, during its earliest days.

 Where to eat in Santa Fe

 When we travel, we make it a point to focus eat local, and this means lots of New Mexican food and drink.
 We’re not talking Mexican here – New Mexican cuisine is like its culture: a fusion of Native American, Spanish and Mexican tastes and ingredients.